 Every 1L student in law school has to take a course on Civil Procedure.
-And many say it’s dense and complicated, and, for some students, even boring—unless it happens to be taught by UC Hastings Professor Scott Dodson.
+And many say it’s dense and complicated, and, for some students, even boring—unless it happens to be taught by UC Law SF Professor Scott Dodson.

 The Rutter Award is given out each year at Hastings to the professor who is chosen for teaching excellence by a committee that includes a student, alumni member, Provost & Academic Dean, and the faculty member who won the award previously.